 By: Josh Sloat

 There are problems and then there are good problems.
-We once again received an overwhelming response, and the quality of your submissions blew us away!
+The quality of your submissions once again blew us away!
 This made for an incredibly difficult selection process – so many incredible innovations, all backed by stories of personal inspiration, focused solutions, and true entrepreneurial grit.
 Even though the world is far from back to normal, your resolve, steadfastness, and creative spirits have not been tempered one bit.
-After deadlocked deliberation by our selection committee and our desire to help as many as possible during these trying times, we opted to once again lift the constraints of the original award plan beyond the single $5,000 award to include the addition of $2,500 awards to two other exceptional finalists.
+After much vigorous deliberation by our selection committee, and our desire to help as many inventors as we can, we opted to once again lift the constraints of the original plan beyond the single $5,000 award to include the addition of awards to two other exceptional finalists.

 Using a weighted matrix, our team scored applications based on the following criteria:

 We can't say it enough, but the recipients are a truly gifted collection of entrepreneurs who will surely do great things.
-We couldn’t be more thrilled about the potential to be a part of their journey and endurance during this critical time.
+We couldn’t be more thrilled about the potential to be a part of their journey!

-We certainly hope we'll be able to put COVID and its path of destruction in the rearview soon enough.
-Consistent with that and a strong urge to look forward, we're firmly committed to the RISE award being an annual fixture, but it will come back next year as the “Recognition for Innovative Startup Excellence” Award.
+We're firmly committed to the RISE award being an annual fixture.
 We love helping entrepreneurs.
 It's what gets us out of bed in the morning.
 Getting to help even more in an epically difficult time has proved to be exceptionally rewarding for us and we're certain it will prove to be such for the recipients.
 Please stay tuned for updates on these great companies.
 And if you haven't already, check out our recent podcast episode featuring a great sit down with three very innovative, up-and-coming inventors – all past recipients of the RISE award.

 Ashley Sloat, Ph.D.